🛌

 Plan for a minimum of 42" (107cm) of floor space next to at least one side of a bed.

-People who use a walker, wheelchair, crutches, or a cane need to be able to get on and off the bed with ease.
+People who use a walker, wheelchair, crutches, or a cane need to get on and off the bed easily.
 The reason for more width here (vs. the foot of the bed or a doorway) is that some people need to position mobility equipment at an angle to get on/off a bed safely.

 Plan for a minimum of 32" (81cm) of floor space at the foot of a bed.

-It's important to make sure the bed size needed (or wanted) and room layout provides enough space to move around and reach all important areas: the side of the bed, closets, seating areas, dressers, and windows.
+It's essential to make sure the bed size needed (or wanted) and room layout provide enough space to move around and reach all important areas: the side of the bed, closets, seating areas, dressers, and windows.
 The layout has a direct impact on the functionality of a room.

 A 60" (152cm) turning radius should exist adjacent to the bed when furniture is present.